 Theme Park Tickets Cost — Disneyland, Knotts, SeaWorld, Universal

-They also have tickets for the other attractions in the area including:
+GAT also has tickets for the other attractions in Southern California including:

 BTW, Get Away Today also has awesome hotel deals for the San Diego area as well (I used them for my last trip there and found it to be WAY cheaper than what I had called around for).